AIK Innebandy

 AIK Innebandy (often referred to as AIK IBF or simply AIK) is a Swedish floorball club and a department of AIK.
 The men's team played in Sweden's highest division, SSL, from the year 2000, but was relegated to Herrar Allsvenskan Norra in 2018 after ending the season 2017/2018 as second last.
-AIK won their first championship in 2006 when they defeated Pixbo Wallenstam IBK in the SSL final.
+AIK won their first championship in 2006 when they defeated Pixbo IBK in the SSL final.
 In 2009 they won their second championship, beating Warberg IC in the final.
 The team is back in Sweden’s highest division SSL the season 2022/2023.

 History

 Pre-Svenska Superligan

 AIK Innebandy was founded in 1996.
 In their debut season, 1996–97, AIK played in the Swedish 1st division.
 They were directly relegated to the Swedish 2nd division for the 1997–98 season, and although they won the division, a change in format resulted in them having to play in the same division for the 1998–99 season.

 In the 1999–00 season, AIK won their division once again and were promoted to the 1st division.
 After winning the 1st division, AIK was finally promoted to the Svenska Superligan for the 2000–01 season.